ene-h/Ken3S/src/site/notes/General stuff/Oki.md

 - Stand HP > crouch MP (frame trap)
 - Stand HP > [[General stuff/Terminology#Option Select\|OS]] parry
 - Anti parry OS: delay, cancel into DP late so it won't come out on hit or block, only on parry.
 Catches parry > button and parry > throw.
 You can mix up the DP strength if they start getting wise to it.

+*For a very detailed breakdown on wake-up scenarios in 3S, watch [THIS VIDEO](https://youtu.be/B7-gWnuZOQM?si=fHJEyQpi4glHRjRk) by Shodokan.*